CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 * Potential modifications to other vendors' modules to accommodate a new authentication service
 * Risk that replacing one module could introduce new integration failures

 Sarah's analysis revealed the complexity of the modular contracting financial picture.
-CloudTech had received $6.2 million of their $8 million contract, but their authentication service was essential to the entire $25 million FedConnect system.
+CloudTech had received 6.2 million of its 8 million contract, but their authentication service was essential to the entire $25 million FedConnect system.
 Terminating CloudTech could require:

 * $800,000 in termination costs
 * $1.5-2.3 million for emergency procurement of replacement authentication services